 TrendWatching: We’ve previously discussed how hotels are looking for ways to create programmed activations or events in their public areas as a way to bring guests to revenue-producing areas in the hotel and as a way to bring non-hotel guests into the building.
 Fantasy IRL could be a way to bridge that digital and physical divide and create some buzz and profit for these hotels.
 Have you designed anything like that into your projects?

-The Gettys Group: We’ve come up with some pretty cool stuff around that idea, but in a slightly different context; we proposed a tool for NASA’s Kennedy Space Center that would allow the people on tour buses of the launch sites to “time-travel” back to see historic launches through an AR app on their phones.
+The Gettys Group Companies: We’ve come up with some pretty cool stuff around that idea, but in a slightly different context; we proposed a tool for NASA’s Kennedy Space Center that would allow the people on tour buses of the launch sites to “time-travel” back to see historic launches through an AR app on their phones.
 Right now, we’re also building an AR app that brings portraits to life in a speakeasy so guests can “meet” the hero of our backstory.
 We think there is a really cool opportunity around AR to see something that happened at an earlier time using geolocation.

 When we think about the possibilities of Fantasy IRL and Playsumerism, we should consider the broader motivation; we want our guests to experience moments of joy so that they form a positive association between our brands and their experience.